Skip to main content

 WHEREAS, the Housing Trust Fund Board has recommended conditional funding awards for certain projects contingent upon the receipt of additional financing, including Low-Income Housing Tax Credits (LIHTC) by a specific time; and

-WHEREAS, conditioning a Housing Trust Fund award on the receipt of tax credits by a specific time provides the developer sufficient time to secure their credits while ensuring the City maintains prudent oversight of public funds; NOW, THEREFORE,
+WHEREAS, conditioning a Housing Trust Fund award on the receipt of tax credits by a specific time provides the developer sufficient time to secure their credits while ensuring the City maintains prudent oversight of public funds; and

 BE IT ORDAINED BY THE COUNCIL OF KANSAS CITY: